There are several categories of fees that the WPCA collects.

 Why the increase? |

-In 2010, the WPCA transitioned from a Special Revenue fund to Enterprise Fund accounting under the Town of Brookfield.
-Enterprise Fund accounting is required when fees are collected to fully pay for services rendered.
-The WPCA had run a deficit for the previous several years borrowing from the operating fund balances.
 Fee increases are simply required to operate in the black.
-Operations ran at about break-even in 2016-17.
-These rates are at or below neighboring towns.
-The current rate of $420/year per household is still a good value at $1.15 per day, about half the price of a cup of coffee.
+Brookfield sewer rates are at or below neighboring towns.
+The rate of $420/year per household was held for three years from 2017-2020.
+The current 2022 rate of $440 is still a good value at $1.20 per day, about half the price of a cup of coffee.
 This is a favorable rate compared to most neighboring towns.
+The rate is approved to increase to $460/year in 2022 and $480/year in 2023.

 How Does the Brookfield Usage Rate Compare?